Marketing and Advertising Graduate Programs: PhD & Master's in Alberta

 Another area with a favorable outlook is advertising and marketing management.
 The BLS predicts a 10% growth in opportunity.
 Especially for Managers who can navigate Internet-based advertising such as pay-per-click, display network, paid social, and SEO.

-One reason to pursue a master's degree in marketing is for the potential to earn more.
+One reason to pursue a master’s in marketing and advertising degree is for the potential to earn more.
 Another is to solidify skills and knowledge to pursue executive roles.
-Let's take a look.
+Let’s take a look.

-One report compared two marketing professions.
+One report by the Bureau of Labor Statistic compared two marketing professions.
 One was Market Research Analysts and Marketing Specialists.
 The other, Marketing and Sales Managers.

 In both, workers with a master’s degree earned 38% more than those with a bachelors.
 That amounts to between $25,000 and $30,000 more per year.